 - Both internal (CEO) and external (investors) stakeholders want more.

-- Nearly 70% of respondents in EY’s survey agreed that it is very challenging to satisfy the different needs of external stakeholders with corporate reporting.
+- Nearly 70% of respondents in EY’s survey agreed that it is very challenging to satisfy the different needs of external stakeholders with corporate performance management reporting.

 Companies deal with internal challenges, including reporting.